-Older generations fondly recall the squeaky station wagon, floor littered with snack wrappers and coloring books, trunk filled to the brim with luggage, and a constant stream of packing and unpacking as the family made its way from one hotel to the next.
-For this generation, family RV vacations are a more relaxing way to create lifelong memories the whole clan will treasure for a lifetime, so why not ditch the hotel shuffle for a home on wheels?
+By Jennifer Fontaine – Older generations fondly recall the squeaky station wagon, floor littered with snack wrappers and coloring books, trunk filled to the brim with luggage, and a constant stream of packing and unpacking as the family made its way from one hotel to the next.
+For this generation, a family RV vacation is a more relaxing way to create lifelong memories the whole clan will treasure for a lifetime, so why not ditch the hotel shuffle for a home on wheels?

-Family RV vacations combine the best parts of road-tripping with the comforts of a home away from home atmosphere that?s guaranteed to put kids at ease and parents in discovery mode.
+A family RV vacation combines the best parts of road-tripping with the comforts of a home away from home atmosphere that’s guaranteed to put kids at ease and parents in discovery mode.
 According to a 2011 University of Michigan study commissioned by the Recreation Vehicle Industry Association, approximately 8.9 million households own an RV with top ownership recently shifting to the younger 35 to 54 age group.

 RVing is not just for baby boomers, anymore.
 It’s a smart and exciting way for families to remain spontaneous on the road, while still maintaining a sense of comfort that kids crave.
-An RV vacation allows the ability to be agile, independent, and to explore more, but as most parents realize early on, enjoyment of any event, be it a small family dinner or a two-week road trip, depends on advanced planning.
+A family RV vacation allows the ability to be agile, independent, and to explore more, but as most parents realize early on, enjoyment of any event, be it a small family dinner or a two-week road trip, depends on advanced planning.

-Tracks & Trails RV Adventure Vacations, headquartered in Grand Junction, Colorado, has taken the guesswork out of planning, working with clients to create a compelling, fully-tailored RV vacation specific to your family?s needs, wants and desires.
+Tracks and Trails RV Adventure Vacations, headquartered in Grand Junction, Colorado, has taken the guesswork out of planning, working with clients to create a compelling, fully-tailored family RV vacation specific to your family’s needs, wants and desires.
 They handle it all, from assessing which RV best fits your family, to campground reservations and expert help with guided activities and route planning.

 Eenie, Meenie, Miney, Moe

-The art of choosing the right RV for your family can make or break a family vacation.
-Look at all of your options and take into consideration important factors like interior space your family will need and any additional storage or towing capacity.
+The art of choosing the right RV for your family can make or break a family RV vacation.
+Look at all of your options and take into consideration important factors like interior space your family will need, and any additional storage or towing capacity.

 RVs are divided into 4 categories:

-Important Note: While most states do not require additional driver?s licensing to operate RVs, be sure to check with your state?s (and any additional states you will be driving through) Department of Motor Vehicles.
+Important Note: While most states do not require an additional driver’s licensing to operate RVs, be sure to check with your state’s (and any additional states you will be driving through) Department of Motor Vehicles.
 Some states require special non-commercial licenses structured after the Federal Class A, B, and CDL classifications.
-Fact Check..
-Is this true?

-To read more about how to choose the right RV rental for your family?s RV vacation and watch informative videos that break down each RV class by amenities and functionality, check out Tracks & Trails?
-Choosing the Right RV.
+To read more about how to choose the right RV rental for your family RV vacation and watch informative videos that break down each RV class by amenities and functionality, check out Tracks and Trails’ Choosing the Right RV.

-Once you have mapped a vacation route, you can easily calculate your estimated fuel costs with this equation: Miles x Fuel Cost ?
-MPG = cost in fuel.
+Once you have mapped a family RV vacation route, you can easily calculate your estimated fuel costs with this equation: Miles x Fuel Cost / MPG = cost in fuel.
 Most RV companies do not publish MPG information, so you’ll have to do some research on your own to find the approximate MPG for your RV.
 It is a safe to guess that your vehicle will get roughly 6-8 miles a gallon.
-Tracks & Trails can provide you with ?estimated mileage based on your trip, which can help you budget and estimate your fuel costs.
+Tracks and Trails can provide you with estimated mileage based on your trip, which can help you budget and estimate your fuel costs.

-With ravenous young mouths to feed, allocating for food on a road trip can get out of hand quickly, unless you do a bit of planning.
-Consider staying in and cooking (as you will most likely have a full kitchen in your RV), map out your road trip menu and create a shopping list to keep you on track.
-Choose and plan for meals that can use items more than once, and plan on shopping in the larger towns and cities on your roadtrip.
+With ravenous young mouths to feed, allocating for food on a family RV vacation can get out of hand quickly, unless you do a bit of planning.
+Consider staying in and cooking (as you will most likely have a full kitchen in your RV), map out your road trip menu, and create a shopping list to keep you on track.
+Choose and plan for meals that can use items more than once, and plan on shopping in the larger towns and cities on your road trip.
 Allow for padding in the snack and coffee stop categories, and treat the family to a few nights out on the town.
-If you?re staying in, aim for a budget of $5 per meal per person and $10 or more per meal per person when dining out.
+If you’re staying in, aim for a budget of $5 per meal per person, and $10 or more per meal per person when dining out.